LGSInnovations/bits-toolbar-customizer/README.md

 ### Add Widgets to the Toolbar

 Add custom widgets in `app/elements/bits-toolbar-customizer/bits-toolbar-customizer.html`.
 Replace the sample `<paper-icon-button>` element with markup that implements your widget.
-Set the desired icon, add widget listeners, etc. Any contributed widget icons will appear on the right-side of the BITS toolbar.
+Set the desired icon, add widget listeners, etc. Icons for any contributed widget will appear on the right-side of the BITS toolbar.

 ### Hide Selected BITS UI Framework Items

-Launch the BITS server and navigate to `https://your-host:9001/bits-toolbar-customizer` (or select the `Toolbar Customizer` module from the msin BITS sidebar).
+Launch the BITS server and navigate to `https://localhost:9001/bits-toolbar-customizer` (or select the `Toolbar Customizer` module from the main BITS sidebar).
 Specify items to be hidden and click `Save Changes`.
 Items will be hidden immediately, but when you unhide items you must refresh the page (or navigate to a different page) for the items to appear again.
 Your customizations will persist throughout the session and across BITS server re-starts.

 ## Notes